kevi-nguyen/ChessGameRecognition/README.md

 ## Requirements

-- Python 3.9+
+- Python 3.x
-- OpenCV
+- OpenCV for image processing.
+- FastAPI for web services.
-- Stockfish
+- Stockfish for chess AI.
+- Numpy for matrix operations.

 The project dependencies can be installed using `pip`: